POLICIES and PROCEDURES

 - The student completes an Accommodation Request Form (It can be picked up at our office Speert Hall 134 and is available on line by clicking the link to Forms.)

-- The student brings their disability documentation with their completed Accommodation Request Form.
+- The student provides their disability documentation with their completed Accommodation Request Form.

-- William Paterson University requires that all students seeking accommodations provide appropriate documentation Disability Services to:
+- William Paterson University requires that all students seeking accommodations provide appropriate documentation.

-- Determine eligibility as a qualified individual with a disability and
+- Determines eligibility as a qualified individual with a disability and

-- Determine appropriate academic accommodations for that student
+- Determines appropriate academic accommodations for that student

 - Once both the Accommodation Request Form and the documentation is submitted, a Disability Services staff member will review your materials to determine the student's eligibility for services and accommodations.